Where are you from?

 What are your hobbies besides music and blogging?

 My hobbies are pretty simple.
-I really enjoy spending time with my cat.
-His name is Ezra and he’s a three year old, giant tabby cat!
-I adopted him when I was a junior in college and he’s the love of my life!
+I really enjoy spending time with my cats.
+Their names are Ezra and Julian and they are the loves of my life!
 Something else I love is just love exploring, whether it’s with someone else or alone.
 I love driving around and checking out local shops, restaurants, parks, museums, etc. I also love cooking and trying new recipes.
 And like everyone, I like watching TV.
-I’m currently watching The Act, Black Mirror, and This Is Us.
-A wide variety!
+I’m currently watching Bachelor in Paradise and Four Weddings and a Funeral.

 When did you start your wellness journey?